There is one question that most sales managers and sales trainers have asked themselves at some point.

 1. Have daily pow-wows

 Scheduling a meeting every day for 10 minutes is one of the best ways to keep your sales team motivated and excited to reach their goals.
+You can also invite me for a virtual sales rally with your sales team.
+Get the details here.

 It doesn’t have to be long.